JohannesMeyerYC/RoadToQuant/README.md

 ## Purpose

 This repository documents my applied learning.
-It’s not about perfection — it’s about process, progress, and precision.
+It’s not about perfection, it’s about process, progress, and precision.
 I aim to understand the core of quantitative finance by building from scratch.

 ## Tools and Languages